Lawrence S. Bloomberg Faculty of Nursing

 Program Overview

 PhD students must enrol on a full-time basis.
-PhD students normally aim to complete the degree in four years of full-time study.
+PhD students normally complete the degree in four years of full-time study.
 All requirements for the degree must be completed within six calendar years from the date of the student’s enrolment in the program.

 The required course components of the PhD program are offered in-class only.